zhihuammu/ODE-book/_sources/chaps/01/chap01_3_differenceEquation.md

 & y_n = y_{n-1} + y_{n-2}.
 \end{align}

-We can call these algebraic expressions Difference Equations.
+We can call these algebraic expressions *Difference Equations*.

 ::::{prf:definition} Difference Equation
 A difference equation is an equation that defines a sequence recursively: each member of the sequence is defined as a function of previous terms of the sequence